Positivity of the Cotangent Bundle of Complex Hyperbolic Manifolds with Cusps

 Combining this with the inequality \ref{DInq} gives the desired inequality. \end{proof}

 \begin{Remark} Parker's generalization of Shimizu's lemma \cite[Proposition 2.4.]{parker1998volumes} gives that the uniform depth of cusps is at least $2$.
 Plugging in this result to Corollary \ref{Vol} gives that if $V$ intersects $D$, then $V$ is of log general type.
-This can be concluded from the recent result of Guenancia \cite[Theorem B]{guenancia2022quasiprojective} as well. \end{Remark} \begin{Remark} Since the Bergman metric on $V\setminus D$ is a good hermitian metric with respect to $K_{V}+D_{|V}$ (as well as the Bergman metric on $X$ with respect to $K_{\Xb}+D)$ the integration against $K_{V}$ on $V$ is given by a multiple of intersection with the log-canonical bundle $K_{V}+D_{|V}.$ Hence, the volume in the Bergman metric up to a constant is also the top self intersection $(K_{V}+D_{|V})^{m}$ and Corollary \ref{Vol} can be seen as a generalization of \cite[Corollary E]{bakker2018kodaira} for subvarieties of $\Xb$ intersecting both $X$ and $D$.
+This can be concluded from the recent result of Guenancia \cite[Theorem B]{guenancia2022quasiprojective} as well. \end{Remark}